breising/Catalog/README.md

 ### How to run:

-To run the app, you must have python installed:
+To run the app, you must have python installed.
 1. navigate to the catalog root dir.
 2. Create the database by running the setup: `python database_setup.py`
 3. Optional.
 To populate the db with a bulk list of items you can modify the `catalog_items.py` file and then run it: `python catalog_items.py`